Skip to main content

 BTW, Mr. Tesla is coming after your job if you work in the US government, so no one is safe or immune.
 Gosh will he try to fire old what's his name?
 Your Fired is no longer just reality TV!

 Those who voted for all this chaos, Cognitive Dissonance is at your office door.
-It will be instructive to see what happens to the future inflation rates and the unemployment statistics -- will you be one of those chosen as redundant or considered as a waste by-product?
+It will be instructive to see what happens to the future inflation rates and the unemployment statistics -- will you be one of those chosen as redundant or merely considered as a waste by-product?

 73's